ZoomImpulse/PDG_LocalisationCreator_GUI/README.md

 # PDG Localisation Creator GUI

-A **Qt-based desktop application** designed to streamline the creation and cleanup of localisation files for various game mods.
+A **Qt-based desktop application** designed to streamline the creation and cleanup of localisation files for Stellaris mods made by PDG.
 This tool helps mod creators manage translation files by converting JSON input into a game-compatible YML format and cleaning up vanilla localisation files based on existing mod entries.

 ---